-The Breeders’ Cup can always be counted on to produce two kinds of results over the two days; one, solidifying and validating results that are predictable and have champion confirming implications, and two, inexplicable head scratchers.
+The Breeders’ Cup can always be counted on to produce two kinds of results over the two days: one, solidifying and validating results that are predictable and have champion confirming implications, and two, inexplicable head scratchers.
 Of those head scratchers, there are two types, the ones where we missed something and it all makes sense in the 20-20 hindsight, and the ones that just defy logic even after the results are in.
-This year was no exception whatsoever.
+The 2017 Breeders’ Cup was no exception whatsoever.
 It had it all.

 On Friday it all started with the Breeders’ Cup Juvenile Fillies Turf.
 Most of the knowledgeable handicappers with public profiles liked Happily from the loaded Aidan O’ Brien barn.
 Many also liked September also from O’ Brien’s powerhouse stable.
 The fastest filly in the race according to Thoro-Graph, Rushing Fall, from another stacked stable, Chad Brown, took the race down with a wide move into the stretch of the one mile turf affair followed by a nice spurt.
 Happily was pinned down on the inside the whole way and Ryan Moore was never able to get her out and ultimately wrapped up.
 She finished up the course.
 September may have actually been best.
 She was left at the gate. made up a ton of ground wide and flying for third.